petersieg/gigatron_emulator/README.md

 Found this nice and small SDL2 gigatron emulator (in directory emulator - main repo is FPGA implementation here): https://github.com/hsnaves/gigatron

 This is 99% coded by Humberto Silva Naves.
-MIT License - see main.c Nice and clean coding style!
+MIT License - see file: LICENSE and header of main.c Nice and clean coding style!

 Works excellent!